By the restoration of my memory,

 I might have said to myself “This is too traditional for me.”

-I may have even mentioned to my friends “I hate anything that is not modern,”
+I may have even said, “I hate anything that is not modern.”

 In the name of seeking knowledge and good life,

-Neglecting the very town that gave birth to their very existence.
+Neglecting the very town that gave birth to their existence.